trendscenter/coinstac/algorithm-development/algorithm-onboarding.md

 effect = effectFile.read()
 ```

+For this exercise read both the effect and startingValue file in, replicating the multiplication operation from exercise three.
+Instead of sending the `withEffect` result out to the remote directly, we'll transfer it via file

-##### Transferring files between clients
+###### Transferring files between clients
 Files can be transferred client to remote and remote to client by writing to a special directory.
-The _transfer_ directory can be access while in a computation via the `state->transferDiretory` key, looking like `inputJSON['state']['transferDiretory']` in python.
+The _transfer_ directory can be accessed while in a computation via the `state->transferDiretory` key, looking like `inputJSON['state']['transferDirectory']` in python.

 Any file put into the transfer directory is then moved from that directory to the input directory on the corresponding client when that iteration ends.
 From `remote` to `client` would look like this: